Nikuunj/x-store/README.md

 SESSION_SECRET=
 ```

-> Ensure your MySQL database is running and credentials are correct.
+> Ensure your mongoDB database is running and credentials are correct.

 ---